Here’s a simple pie recipe using frozen berries. It’s a quick and easy dessert that can be used with all of your favourite frozen fruits or berries.

 Ingredients

 It doesn’t get any simpler than this!
 The best part about using frozen fruit for a pie is anything goes!
-Empty out that freezer of all those bits and pieces of frozen fruit and add them to a pie!
+Empty out your freezer of all that leftover frozen fruit for your smoothies and add them to a pie!

 - Frozen fruit; mixed berries